jrjthompson/R-package-kdml/README.md

-You can install the released version of kss from Github with:
+You can install the development version of the <tt>kdml</tt> package from Github with:

 ## INSTALLATION